samwekshakya/DataCleaninginPandas/README.md

 - Split a single column into multiple columns for better data granularity, e.g., separating full names into first and last names.

 6. Standardizing Column Values:
-- Replaced inconsistent values in specific columns with a standard representation using the replace() function.
+- Replaced inconsistent values in specific columns with a standard representation using the *replace()* function.

 7. Filling Null Values:
-- Handled missing data by filling null values with appropriate defaults or calculated values using fillna().
+- Handled missing data by filling null values with appropriate defaults or calculated values using *fillna()*.

 8. Filtering Rows:
 - Filtered rows based on specific conditions to focus on relevant data subsets.

+9. Exporting the Cleaned Dataset:
+- Saved the cleaned dataset into a CSV file for further use or analysis using *to_csv()*.